About the course

 As a student of politics at Essex, you will experience a lively, informal environment with many possibilities to pursue your own interests.
 One such opportunity is provided by the students’ Politics Society, a forum for the exchange of ideas, for arranging talks by visiting speakers, for introducing you to various career pathways and for organising debates on topical subjects.
 There are a number of other societies related to Philosophy, Politics and Economics including; Conservative Future, Labour, Liberal Youth, Debating, PPE, Economics, Essex entrepreneurs, Liberty League and Philosophy society.
 This gives a politics student at Essex the opportunity to continue their interest beyond the classroom with other students.

 In the most recent student satisfaction survey we received 93% overall satisfaction.
 Our Department of Government is one of the largest and most prestigious in Europe, with an outstanding record of teaching, research and publication.
-We are the only political science department to have achieved the highest rating in all five UK Research Assessment Exercises (RAE), with 45 per cent of our research ranked as ‘world-leading’ in the most recent RAE (December 2008).
+We are the only political science department to have achieved the highest rating in all six assessments for the UK Research Excellence Framework (REF), since national rankings began in 1986.
+More than three-quarters of our research is rated as ‘world leading’ or ‘internationally excellent’ (REF 2014) making us top in the UK for research.
 Our staff distinguish themselves in various ways; by acting as media commentators, by writing textbooks used by students across the world and with involvement in practical training.

 Why study this subject?